ailab-bio/GraphINVENT2/tutorials/2_using_a_new_dataset.md

 You should then create a new directory in [../data/](../data/) where the name of this directory corresponds to a unique name for your dataset:

 ```
-mkdir path/to/GraphINVENT/data/your_dataset_name/
+mkdir path/to/GraphINVENT2/data/your_dataset_name/
-mv train.smi valid.smi test.smi path/to/GraphINVENT/data/your_dataset_name/.
+mv train.smi valid.smi test.smi path/to/GraphINVENT2/data/your_dataset_name/.
 ```

 You will want to replace *your_dataset_name* above with the actual name for your dataset (e.g., *ChEMBL_subset*, *DRD2_actives*, etc).

 ### Preprocessing the new dataset
-Once you have prepared your dataset in the aforementioned format, you can move on to preprocessing it using GraphINVENT.
+Once you have prepared your dataset in the aforementioned format, you can move on to preprocessing it using GraphINVENT2.
 To preprocess it, you will need to know the following information:

 * *max_n_nodes*
 * *atom_types*